Frequently Asked Questions

 A: More than a dozen junior and high school leagues sent players directly to Division I in 2012-13 - so in simple terms, there is no right answer.
 If you are good enough, college coaches will find you.

 Q: Can I go straight from high school and play college hockey?

 A: Yes.
 If a college coach thinks you are physically and mentally prepared for the challenges of college hockey then they will recruit you straight from high school.
-College coaches will sometimes recommend that a player take an extra year, following his graduation from high school, to play junior hockey so that player can mature both physically and mentally prior to jumping into the college game.
+College coaches often recommend that a player take extra time, following his graduation from high school, to play junior hockey so that player can mature both physically and mentally prior to jumping into the college game.

 Q: What is the difference between an official college visit and unofficial visit?

 A: An official college visit is a 48-hour, expense-paid visit.
 An official visit cannot be taken until the first day of classes of the prospective student-athlete's senior year in high school.
 A student athlete is allowed (5) five total official visits but only (1) one per school.
 An unofficial visit is paid for by the student athlete, can take place at any time and can last any length of time.
 There is no limit to the number of unofficial visits a student can take.
 During an unofficial visit the coaching staff may meet with a prospective student athlete and provide him with a tour of the campus and facilities.
 Read this story for more about the benefits of unofficial visits.

 Q: What kind of grades do I need to play college hockey?